Nicolás Zamora: Before the schism

 Dissatisfied with the lack of progress in Filipinizing the Church, as well as the dominance of American missionaries and their attitude of racial discrimination, Church members at Tondo, Manila established Ang Kapisanang Katotohanan (The Society of Truth) in 1904.
 Their primary purpose was to accelerate the pace of evangelism and initiate methods that would make Filipino evangelists be at par with their American counterparts.
 Due to the threat of secession, the American missionaries had to counter the momentum of the society.
 Thus, they transferred Zamora to the Tondo church in 1906.
 Zamora's efforts to keep the church together was successful, for by 1907, the society was disbanded.
 Actually, the Tondo church even grew.
 From 500 members in 1906, there were 588 members in 1907.

 After the rejection of granting "foreign field" status to the Philippine Church in 1908, Zamora grew disenchanted with the way the Methodist Church was going.
 He saw this as nothing less than death of autonomy of Philippine Methodism.
 This prompted him to join the revived Ang Kapisanang Katotohanan.
 On 20 February 1909, Nicolás Zamora met with the society members at the house of Moises Buzon in Tondo, wherein they agreed to secede from the Methodist Church.
 The name of the new church, as suggested by Zamora, would be Iglesia Evangelica Metodista en las Islas Filipinas (Evangelical Methodist Church of the Philippines).
 The name featured both the Evangelical and Methodist nature of the planned church.

 After the schism

 On 28 February 1909, Zamora delivered a sermon before calling to the members to secede from the Methodist Episcopal Church.
 In the Tondo church alone, 669 of the 749 members joined the schism.
 Overall, 1,500 of the 30,000 members joined the secession.
 Zamora, along with other Filipino ministers who joined the schism, withdrew their respective ministries from the Methodist Church.
 The Iglesia Evangelica Metodista en las Islas Filipinas was founded, making it the first indigenous Protestant church in the Philippines.
-Seeing the developments among Protestant lines, Bishop Aglipay offered Zamora a high position in the Philippine Independent Church, which had more than two million members by the time Zamora turned down the offer, which led Isabelo de los Reyes to describe him as:
+Seeing the developments among Protestant lines, Bishop Aglipay offered Zamora a high position in the Philippine Independent Church, which had more than two million members by the time.
+Zamora turned down the offer, which led to Isabelo de los Reyes to describe him as: